Skip to content

 Mobile money has become foundational to increasing financial inclusion in the developing world.
 Accounts can be opened at places like convenience stores—even if the person doesn’t have a traditional account with a FI.
 The practice was first used in Kenya with the use of M-Pesa in 2007 and quickly took hold in Cameroon, Malawi, Tanzania and Togo.

-A cash code.
-Companies and organizations can make cash payments to people without FI accounts by sending a one-time cash code via SMS, a mobile app, call center, IVR and other channels.
+A Passcode.
+Companies and organizations can make cash payments to people without FI accounts by sending a one-time passcode via SMS, a mobile app, call center, IVR and other channels.
 The recipient can find an ATM on the participating network and scan the code to get cash.

 Who uses cardless cash?